tomcam/promotingyournovel/check/create-twitter-account.md

-# Create a Twitter account  (file /check/create-twitter-account.md)
+# Create a Twitter account

 Create an author account on [Twitter](https://www.twitter.com) as early as possible to establish a consistent media presence.
-It looks hinky otherwise.
+Doing it too lake looks like craven commercialism.
 If your personal Twitter account is light on controversy feel free to use it.

 ## Help!
 I don't know what to tweet about!